Best Voice Assistants for Seniors in 2026 — Tested by Real Seniors

 What to Look for in a Voice Assistant for Seniors

-Not all voice assistants are created equal — and what matters for a 78-year-old is very different from what a tech enthusiast cares about.
-Here are the six things we looked at in every test.
+Not all voice assistants are the same.
+What matters for a 78-year-old is very different from what a tech fan cares about.
+So here are the seven things we looked at in every test.

 Voice Recognition